aschrein/aschrein.github.io/_posts/2019-08-11-metro_breakdown.markdown

 {% include slider_scripts.html %}

 ### Conclusion

+The deferred shading with clustered light system enables tens of local light sources per frame making a lot of difference in night/underground scenes.
+While the global illumination system kicks visuals to the top during the day.
+It's clear that they've put a lot of effort to make sure the engine pushes top pixels in every setup.

+I would love to see this engine with GPU culling+Draw Indirect pipeline from RE2.
+It appears to me that their CPU based culling could do a better job, but I don't have numbers here.

 That's it.
 I hope you enjoyed the trip.
 I skipped some of the minor passes but hope that you still have an image of what is going on inside the frame.